RE-DOCTOR-AI/Web-SDK-Documentation/README.md

 # Web-SDK-Documentation
 Documentation for WEB SDK of the RE.DOCTOR Vitals software.<br/>
-This repository contains demo Application with also plays a role of an example of integration of SDK into a Web page using just Javascript and HTML.
+This repository contains demo Application wich also plays a role of an example of integration of SDK into a Web page using just Javascript and HTML.

-## How to set up and run Demo WebSDK
+## How to set up and run the demo Application
   ###  If you don't have a web server yet
 <details>
   <summary> See details here </summary>